random-musings/YelpApi/readme.txt

 If the google map does not initialize correctly or Yelp is not available an error message is printed in the area where the filter text box is found

+Javascript files

+c:\git\Project5_yelp\js\Business.js
+	this class is the Knockout observable class that is holding our data downloaded from yelp

+c:\git\Project5_yelp\js\GoogleMap.js
+	this class handles the google map load, google marker display and info window display it is called upon intialzation to create the google map

+c:\git\Project5_yelp\js\Manager.js
+	this is the manager class that coordiantes the knockout   front end with the data upon initialization it is sent a link to the map and the list of yelp businesses

+c:\git\Project5_yelp\js\yelpConstants.js
+	this is a file of constan variables used to manage the application

+c:\git\Project5_yelp\js\YelpQueries.js
+	this file sends asynchronous calls to yelp

+Javascript	LIBRARIES

+Jquery
+c:\git\Project5_yelp\js\libs\jquery.min.js

+Knockout
+c:\git\Project5_yelp\js\libs\knockout-3.2.0.js
+c:\git\Project5_yelp\js\libs\knockout.simpleGrid.3.0.js

+OAuth2 library (constructs our calls to yelp) c:\git\Project5_yelp\js\libs\oauth.js c:\git\Project5_yelp\js\libs\sha1.js